Bone Density Scan Clinics

 What is Osteoporosis?

-Osteoporosis is a medical condition where the bones become fragile and brittle due to reduced bone density (or mass).
-The loss of density is attributed to a decreasing or insufficient amount of minerals in the bone.
-Bones (like tissue and muscle) need minerals to maintain good health and strength.
-The minerals most commonly found to be lacking include calcium and vitamin D; however, there can be other reasons for low bone density, including certain medical conditions and medications.
+Osteoporosis is a medical condition where the bones have become fragile and brittle due to reduced bone density (or mass).
+The loss of density is often caused by a decreasing or insufficient amount of minerals in the bone.
+Bones (like tissue and muscle) need these minerals to maintain good health and strength.
+Common deficiencies responsible for reduced bone density include calcium and vitamin D. However, there can be other reasons for low bone density, including certain medical conditions and medications.
 Learn more about the various risk factors of low bone density here – Osteoporosis Australia.

 Your bone health is important, so talk to your GP about your risks and any concerns you have.

-- You are over 70 years of age.
+- you are over 70 years of age, or

-- You suffer from chronic liver or kidney disease.
+- suffer from either chronic liver or kidney disease, or

 NSW North Coast